jamesquinlan/dsc-techstack/topics/markdown.md

 To escape any markdown-sensitive character, place a backslash ( \\ ) before the character.
 For example, `\*escape\*` the astricks character.
 If you want a backslash character, escape the backslash with double backslash ( \\\\ ).

+## Assignment Exercises

+This assignment covers the basics of Markdown syntax, including headings, lists, hyperlinks, images, blockquotes, and text formatting.
+It also highlights the importance of converting Markdown to HTML and viewing the output in a web browser to see how it's rendered.
+Good luck with your Markdown practice!

+1. Familiarize yourself with the basics of Markdown syntax by reading a tutorial (like above) or watching a video.

+2. Create a new Markdown document using a text editor (e.g., vim) to make notes on a topic of your choice.

+3. Add a level one heading and a level two heading to the document.

+4. Create an ordered list with at least three items.

+5. Create an unordered list with at least three items.

+6. Add a hyperlink to a website of your choice.

+7. Add an image to the document and adjust its size.

+8. Create a blockquote with a relevant quote or message.

+8. Add emphasis to a word or phrase using bold or italic styling.

+10. Save the document and convert it to HTML using a Markdown converter tool.

+11, View the HTML output in a web browser to see how the Markdown syntax is rendered.